winstonk6/scaden-methylation/README.md

 **Preprocess**
 ```
-  --pred TEXT                Bulk data file (i.e. testing set) that we want to
+  --pred TEXT                Bulk data file (or testing set) that we want to
-                             perform deconvolution on
+                             perform deconvolution on.
+Should be a text or
+                             h5ad file with rows as genes and samples as
+                             columns.
   --training_data TEXT       Training dataset to be processed.
 Only use this
                              if you are running 'scaden process' by itself.
   --processed_path TEXT      Name of the file that the processed data will be